steliosrousoglou/swipe50/README.md

 The spreadhsheet <b>must</b> be writeable by anyone with the url (for cs50 staff, it *must* be writeable only by our service account)<br>

 #Features
+About page with detailed instructions about how to get started and use the application<br>
-Detects if spreadsheet is valid and accessible<br>
+Detects if entered spreadsheet is valid and accessible<br>
 Detects if specified sheet is writeable<br>
-Warns user an disables swiping functionality if unable to write to spreadsheet/sheet<br>
+Warns user and disables swiping functionality if unable to write to sheet<br>
+Allows drafting welcome email in HTML, previewing it, getting generic one, and saving for future sessions Sends welcome email to everyone who swipes in